Jump to one of the following categories:

 Q: How do I know when they are ready for a group lesson setting?

 Answer: We feel that if a child is comfortable socializing with their peers, separating from their guardians, and have a desire to learn to ski or snowboard, they are ready for group lessons.
 Most children who successfully attend pre-school or the babysitter have success in our program.
 Being prepared for a peaceful separation is important!
-For younger children who would benefit from parental support to remain engaged in the lesson, or for those parents who would like to be an active part of the learning process, check out our 90 for 90 Private Lesson.
+For younger children who would benefit from parental support to remain engaged in the lesson, or for those parents who would like to be an active part of the learning process, check out our Pre-School Special Private Lesson.

 Q: When should my child start skiing or snowboarding?